1829 State of the Union Address: Economic and foreign affairs

 In his address, Jackson expressed satisfaction with the nation's peace and prosperity, noting that the country was “at peace with all mankind” and that domestic affairs were progressing well.
 He acknowledged, however, unresolved disputes with foreign powers, particularly Great Britain, France, and Spain.
 Jackson assured Congress that his administration would work to settle these differences amicably, while maintaining a firm stance on protecting American rights.

 A significant part of the address was dedicated to internal improvements and the national debt.
 Jackson called for a cautious approach to government spending, warning against the dangers of corruption and advocating for reducing the national debt.
 “It is time to check the tendency to lavish expenditure and make our government as simple and economical as possible,” Jackson urged.

 Election reform

 Jackson also called for a constitutional amendment to reform the presidential election process.
 He suggested eliminating the role of electoral colleges and the House of Representatives in selecting the president, advocating for a direct popular vote to ensure that the will of the people would always prevail in presidential elections.

 Call for removal of Native American tribes

 The address is also notable for Jackson's call to remove Native American tribes from their ancestral lands in the southern states.
 Jackson argued that their removal to territories west of the Mississippi River was necessary to protect their survival and to avoid conflict with state governments.
 He stated, "Humanity and national honor demand that every effort should be made to avert so great a calamity," referring to the potential extinction of Native tribes.
+His statement also "rejected the authority of the southern tribes to establish independent governments within the several states, arguing that they had possessory rights only and must emigrate west or submit to the laws of the state in which they resided."